 PGA Honorary President Allen Wronowski served as the 37th President of the PGA of America from November 2010-12, following two years each as PGA Vice President and PGA Secretary.
 On Nov.
 22, 2014, Wronowski was extended a second two-year term as PGA Honorary President by the PGA Board of Directors.

-A member of the PGA Golf Professional Hall of Fame, Wronowski was named Director of Golf Development and Relations in 2014 for the Folds of Honor Foundation, as he promotes the Foundation’s cause to provide scholarships in support of families of military veterans who have served and sacrificed for our country.
+A member of the PGA Golf Professional Hall of Fame, Wronowski is the Director of Golf Development & Relations for the Folds of Honor Foundation, as he promotes the organization’s cause to provide scholarships in support of families of military veterans who have served and sacrificed for our country.

 Wronowski is the former PGA director of member and player development at Hillendale Country Club in Phoenix, Md., a facility he worked at for 34 years—beginning as an assistant professional, then PGA head professional, before being named PGA director of golf.